Homme-Noir/bookstore_app/docs/developer_guide.md

 ## Project Overview

-The Book Store app is a Flutter-based e-commerce application that allows users to browse, purchase, and manage books.
-The app uses Firebase for backend services, Stripe for payments, and follows a clean architecture pattern.
+This app is now fully mock-based for development and testing.
+All data (users, books, orders, etc.) is stored in memory using Dart objects.
+All authentication and data operations are handled with mock data.

 ### Tech Stack
 - **Frontend**: Flutter 3.2.3+ (Dart)
-- **Backend**: Firebase (Authentication, Firestore, Storage)
+- **Backend**: Mock data
 - **State Management**: Provider
-- **Payment Processing**: Stripe
+- **Payment Processing**: Mock
-- **Authentication**: Firebase Auth + Google Sign-In
+- **Authentication**: Mock
 - **UI**: Material Design with Google Fonts
 - **Image Handling**: Image Picker
 - **Local Storage**: Shared Preferences